-Considering two waves, travelling simultaneously along the same stretched string in opposite directions as shown in the figure above.
+Consider two waves travelling simultaneously along the same stretched string in opposite directions, as shown in the figure above.
 We can see images of waveforms in the string at each instant of time.
 It is observed that the net displacement of any element of the string at a given time is the algebraic sum of the displacements due to each wave.

 As per the principle of superposition, we can add the overlapped waves algebraically to produce a resultant wave.
 Let us say the wave functions of the moving waves are

 y1 = f1(x–vt),

 Then, the wave function describing the disturbance in the medium can be described as,